christenbc/resume/README.md

 **FULL-STACK DEVELOPER, FREELANCER & ENTREPRENEUR**

 - Developed, deployed and maintained for a customer, a web platform for travel agencies where they can propose seamlessly trip info and itinerary with customers.
+It is currently in production being used by a [travel agency](https://mundoexplora.com/).

 ## Kaptue
 _Remote | Oct 2022 – Mar 2023_